eroots/pyMT/docs/content/data_plot/main_window.rst

     :scale: 50 %

 The menu bar offers a number of options from various drop down menus.

-The 'WS Data Plot' menu... does nothing.
-It is a legacy menu that was never used for anything other than testing.

 The 'Display Options' menu, as the name implies, gives a few options for changing the display behavior of the main plots.